syunkova/tdl-notebook/README.md

 # Top Down Listening notebook (Colab)

-This contains scrips for listening to audio clips and labelling them (Top-down listening) using Google Colab.
+This contains scrips and a Google Colab notebook for listening to audio clips and labelling them (Top-down listening).
+This is designed as part of processing pipeline for data collected using Autonomous recording units (ARUs).

 It works by mounting Google Drive into the notebook and loading audio clips to be listenned.
 It needs a CSV file containing clip ids and file paths (in Google Drive) to store inputed labels.

+For more information, please visit https://www.kitzeslab.org/

 ## Set-up

 These are instructions to create the data and notebook configuarations.

 ### 1. Creating clips and CSV data